 Helen Carty BVM&S, Cert AVP (cattle), MRCVS - Veterinary Centre Manager Ayr

 Helen Carty qualified from Edinburgh in 2003 and following four years in mixed practice in Renfrewshire moved to SAC Consulting, based in Ayr in southwest Scotland in 2007.
-As Veterinary Centre Manager her work includes farm animal pathology, disease investigation, reporting on surveillance in addition to Premium Cattle Health Scheme technical support.
+As Veterinary Centre Manager of the Veterinary Surveillance Hub, her work includes farm animal pathology, disease investigation, reporting on surveillance in addition to Premium Cattle Health Scheme technical support.
 She completed her Certificate in Advanced Veterinary Practice (Cattle) in 2015 and is now Veterinary Centre Manager at the Disease Surveillance Centre (DSC), Auchincruive, Ayr.

 Tim Geraghty BVMS MRCVS MVM DipECBHM - Veterinary Centre Manager Aberdeen